nebari-dev/nebari/docs/source/dev_guide/minikube.md

 For this example case, the user assigns `metallb` a start IP address of `192.168.49.100` and an end of `192.168.49.150`.

-The user can the `metallb` below command-line tool interface which prompts for the start and stop IP range:
+The user can enable `metallb` as shown below.
+The command-line tool interface prompts the user for the start and stop IP range:

 ```shell
 minikube addons configure metallb